SushanthSB/Wikipedia-viewer/README.md

 # Wikipedia-viewer
-To build a Wikipedia-viewer that can take Wikipedia entries in a search box and see the resulting Wikipedia entries.
+It's a search engine that can take Wikipedia entries in a search box and see the resulting Wikipedia entries.